 Location: Atlantic Ocean 19 36.15N 64 31.71W

 With the sails up, the first impressions of passage life followed.
-For many it

-  meant to have the first classes of their lives on a rocking schooner.
-It also

-  meant getting the first steps to sea legs.
-Although there was definitely some

-  food being involuntarily recycled and eventually thrown over board, everybody

-  has been taking it with a great attitude, and a good sense of humor.
+For many, it meant having the first classes of their lives on a rocking schooner.
+It also meant getting the first steps to sea legs.
+Although there was definitely some food being involuntarily recycled and eventually thrown overboard, everybody has been taking it with a great attitude and a good sense of humor.

 Now, at 22.03 Atlantic time, we are ready to try our first passage, good night’s sleep.
 I personally prefer port tacks… But we are not heeling that much tonight, so I think I will be able to sleep without any big falling-out-of-my-bunk wake-ups.